Federico Marchetti: Style of play

 A strong, agile and reliable shot-stopper, Marchetti is considered to be one of the best Italian goalkeepers of his generation; due to his promising performances in his youth, he was considered a possible heir to Gianluigi Buffon as Italy's starting goalkeeper, who himself praised the youngster.
 He is known in particular for his composure, concentration, and his explosive reactions in goal, as well as his speed and bravery when rushing off his line.
 In his youth, he played as a forward before switching to the role of goalkeeper.
 Due to his long hair, he earned the nickname Tarzan from the Lazio fans.

+Personal life

+Marchetti is married to actress Lorena Cacciatore.
+The couple welcomed their child on 26 September 2021.